Jaafar-G/ctf-writeups/RopEmporium/ret2win.md

 CTF Write-up Template

-Title: [Challenge Name]
+Title: ret2win

-Category: [e.g., Web, Cryptography, Forensics, Binary, etc.]

-Points: [Point Value]
+Category: Binary Exploitation

 Challenge Description:

-[Insert the challenge description exactly as provided in the CTF]
+Locate a method that you want to call within the binary.
+Call it by overwriting a saved return address on the stack.

 Initial Analysis:

-[Write a brief about your first impression or anything that stood out when you first looked at the challenge]
+The challenge description was pretty straightforward so i knew exactly what had to be done from the beginning of the challenge.

 Tools Used:

-    [Tool Name 1]
-    [Tool Name 2]
-    ...
-    [Tool Name N]
+    ipython3
+    tmux
+    pwndbg
+    pwntools

 Detailed Approach:

-    Step 1: [Describe the first thing you did or tried.
-Include any initial outputs or findings.
-If possible, use screenshots or code snippets to provide context.]
+    Step 1: I knew that i had to locate the function that needed to be called to i first wanted to locate the adress of it. to do this i hopped into gdb and

     Step 2: [Describe the next thing you did.
 Discuss any barriers you encountered and how you overcame them.]